This is our guide to living in Egypt — including Cairo, Dahab, Upper Egypt and the Sinai Peninsula.

 - Nubian and indigenous languages: You’ll find a few hundred thousand people near Aswan, very far down south, who speak Nubian languages.
 These are African languages, not in the same family as Arabic.
 Near the Siwa Oasis and in Sinai there are other indigenous language, like Berber and Domari, also spoken by another few hundred thousand people.

-The Food: Delicious, and think “Bread”, then rice, and then add more bread
+Egyptian Food: Delicious, and think “Bread”, then Rice, and then Add More Bread

 Egypt shocked us with its amazing food.
 It really managed to touch our souls.
 I think we were expecting Egyptian food to be good; we weren’t expecting to love all of it, almost without exception, even down to things like liver or chicken giblets.